The Beekeeper (album): Music and lyrics

 "Hoochie Woman" continues the soul-influenced theme of prior tracks combined with various percussive elements.
 Inspired in part by a book entitled Sextrology, "Goodbye Pisces" portrays the end of a relationship with lyrics influenced by astrological signs and ages.
 "Marys of the Sea" was heavily inspired by a translation of The Gospel of Mary Magdalene with commentary from Jean-Yves Leloup.
 Amos wrote the song with the intention of including multiple different sides to the story of Mary Magdalene; both as her being part of the sacred marriage, but also tackling the sexist attitudes towards women held by Saint Peter, Paul the Apostle, and many hailing from early Orthodox Christian tradition.
 The piano riff for the song's verse was written prior to the section's melody or lyrics; Amos said that while writing the song, she came up with "about seventeen [melodies] that I sing in the shower" before finding the right one to use.
 Amos also cited the tale of Melusine, a figure in European folklore described as having the upper-half of a woman and lower-half of a fish or serpent (similar to a mermaid), as an inspiration for the song.
-The album's closer, "Toast", was written in dedication to Amos' late brother.
+The album's closer, "Toast", was written in dedication to Amos's late brother.
 "Garlands" (originally entitled "Washington Square") is a bonus track only available on the limited edition DVD.

 Promotion and release

 Photography for the packaging of The Beekeeper was done by Kevin Mackintosh, with art direction handled by Sheri Lee and Dave Bett.
-It became the first of Amos' albums to not have any commercial physical single releases.
+It became the first of Amos's albums to not have any commercial physical single releases.
 Rather, "Sleeps with Butterflies" and "Sweet the Sting" were released to radio stations on promotional CDs and were available to stream online for the public.
 "Sleeps with Butterflies" peaked at number four on the US Triple A chart, her second-highest peak on the chart behind the previous album's "A Sorta Fairytale", which peaked at number two.
 Amos promoted the track with various television appearances, including on the Late Show with David Letterman and Weekend Today.

 The Beekeeper was released in various territories through February 20–22, 2005.
 It reached a peak position of number five in the US, becoming her fifth top ten album.
 As with Scarlet's Walk, a limited edition double-disc version of The Beekeeper was released, containing a DVD with the bonus track "Garlands" and a mini-documentary on the album entitled The Beekeeper: A Walk Through the Gardens and a "Beekeeper Mix" packet of wildflower seeds.

 "Sweet the Sting" and "The Beekeeper" later appeared on the 2006 boxset A Piano: The Collection.